 Q. What are some examples of internship placement sites available through the program?

 A. Students have the opportunity to get involved in almost all aspects of sports including:

 Q. What are the admission requirements for the program?

-A. As a ‘Program of Distinction’ candidates are evaluated on multiple criteria: High School GPA (including a review of specific courses attempted, grades on core courses, and recent semester trends), ACT or SAT scores, participation in sport, sport-related and community activities, and the supplemental application for the Sport Management program.
+A. As a ‘Program of Distinction’ candidates are evaluated on multiple criteria: High School GPA (including a review of specific courses attempted, grades on core courses, and recent semester trends), ACT or SAT scores, participation in sports, sport-related and community activities, and the supplemental application for the Sport Management program.
 Because this program has limited spaces, in general, students who are strong candidates for the program have high school/transfer GPAs above 3.3 and ACT scores of 23+ and SAT scores of 1100+.
-Sport candidates also need to demonstrate a strong commitment to the world of sport.
+Sport candidates also need to demonstrate a strong commitment to the world of sports.

 Q. Do I need to be a prior or current athlete to qualify for the program?

 A. Although many of our Sport Management students are prior or current athletes, this is not a requirement for the program.
 You just need a passion for sports.

 Q. Are current athletes able to succeed in both the classroom and on the field in this program?

 A. Absolutely.
 Many of the Sport Management students are current UCCS or USOC athletes and have proven to be successful at both passions/pursuits.
 Athletes and non-athletes alike are held to the same academic standards and expectations.